-Lecturer: Dr. Luisa Calè
+Lecturer: Luisa Calè, l.cale@bbk.ac.uk

-This special topic focuses on William Blake’s illuminated books, inviting you to explore the poet-painter’s dynamic approach to book making.
 In 1793, Blake claimed to have invented “a method of Printing both Letter-press and Engraving in a style more ornamental, uniform, and grand, than any before discovered … a method of Printing which combines the Painter and the Poet”.
 Through relief etching, the poet gained control over the process of composition, using the same technique to trace text and design and define the layout of text and image on the page.
-In this session we will explore processes of composition that redefine the possibilities of the image in relation to different textual arrangements, and also different texts, tracking how Blake repurposed copperplate designs by extracting them from the narrative sequences they articulated within particular illuminated books, and reprinting them without the original surrounding text and open to new possibilities.
+Around 1796 he reprinted some designs from the illuminated books without the accompanying texts, repurposing them as colour printing samples within a book of designs for the Royal Academy miniature painter Ozias Humphry.
+In 1818 Blake intervened on second pulls from this printing session, tracing framing lines around the images and adding emblematic captions that can be compared to his emblem book The Gates of Paradise (1793/1818).

 1. prophetic writing, emblematic thinking, and commonplaces: in my introductory presentation I will use the marginalia to Europe a Prophecy copy D to focus on the relationship between writing, reading, and commonplacing, and The Book of Urizen to think about how Blake engages with the emblem tradition and reflects on book making.